Wrists Above Shoulders vs. Low-Ready Explained

 Rimfire Pistols and all Rifles - Low Ready

 For rimfire pistols and rifles, you will make ready and point your firearm at the designated aiming point.
-This point is usually a safety cone, flag, or sign that is centered downrange ten feet from the shooting-box start position.
+This point is usually a safety cone, flag, or sign, up to 9 inches wide, centered downrange ten feet from the shooting-box start position and set 18 to 24 inches high.
 Always keep the firearm pointed downrange and your finger off the trigger until you are ready to fire.

 Whenever a competitor is in the shooting box and the range officer has given the command to “make ready,” you must always keep the muzzle of your firearm pointed downrange as you prepare for each string.
 When you have settled with the firearm pointed at the designated aiming point, this is the signal to the range officer (RO) that you are ready to go.